COSC3020/theory-vs-practice-megrose10-1/README.md

 3. Constant factors can effect how the program performs.
 While they may seem insignificant with smaller datasets, as data gets larger, the impact can grow.
 This can lead to slower performance than expected from asymptotic analysis.

 Citations:
 I used lecture notes and slides to base my answers on.
 I wasn't fully sure if my formula was correct so I tried to search online to see what a binary search tree formula would be but resulted in trying to put log base 1000 in the calculator to check if the formula was right.
 I worked with Olivia, Ashlyn, and Cole(Nathanial).
 I was unsure on how to find the growth rate for question 2 on why the time was different from my guess of 9.9 seconds and the given time 5 seconds, so I asked chatGPT which showed me finding the ratio of the two runtimes finds the growth rate.
 I also asked for help from the TA in lab and office hours.
+I also watched this video on caches https://www.youtube.com/watch?v=bPvW4uAYj_A.

 I submitted this work Fall 2024.